docker/engine-api/README.md

 This package is still pending to be extracted from the Docker engine.

+## Developing

+engine-api requires some minimal libraries that you can download running `go get ./...`.

+To run tests, use this command `go test -tags=test ./...`.
+We use build tags to isolate functions and structures that are only available for testing.

 ## License

 engine-api is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.